bionumpy/bionumpy/docs_source/manuscript/index.rst

 ......................

 BioNumPy is a Python package for efficiently reading, representing and analysing biological datasets.
 All time-critical operations are implemented in NumPy, meaning that BioNumPy performs comparably to customised low-level language implementations.
-BioNumPy is designed to have a focused and limited set of features, following the modular software principles :cite:`state_of_devops`.
 The key features of BioNumPy are:

    1. Reading/writing biological data sets directly to/from NumPy-like data structures, providing easy access to the data through an intuitive and easy-to-use API.
    2. Processing and analysing such biological data efficiently using a NumPy-like interface.